-- 7. In regards to transfers, once grades are received from the previous campus, the grade will be added in the grade book for each assignment for the grading period.
+- Once the student has received re-teaching of the skill the teacher will re-assess when allowed or required by policy. - 7.
+In regards to transfers, once grades are received from the previous campus, the grade will be added in the grade book for each assignment for the grading period.
 If a student transfers with no grades, student will be placed on a grading contract.
-Contact counselor or registrar for questions concerning contracts (grading contracts secondary only) - The teacher must provide the instructional materials to the student in printed format if the student does not have reliable access to technology at the student's home.
+Contact counselor or registrar for questions concerning contracts (grading contracts secondary only). - The teacher must provide the instructional materials to the student in printed format if the student does not have reliable access to technology at the student's home.